Helping travelers to Italy since 2008

 Every year, a huge stage is erected to the side of the church and a free concert is held in the square in front.
 It features mainly Italian artists and the music ranges from country to hip-hop to indie, rock to folk to reggae.

 What's it got to do with May Day?
-It's organised by Italy's major unions, and there's often a vaguely labour-related theme like "Together we can make a difference", but actually it's more a celebration of the arrival of Spring, and a good day out.
+It's organized by Italy's major unions, and there's often a vaguely labor-related theme like "Together we can make a difference", but actually it's more a celebration of the arrival of Spring, and a good day out.

 Watch out for posters in Rome near the time; generally the concert starts at around 2pm and carries on until midnight.
-But this is Italy - times may not be exact.
-And bear in mind that the roads around the church will be closed so you won't get public transport to take you right up to the site.
-Be prepared to walk.
+But this is Italy - times may not be exact!
+And bear in mind that the roads around the church will be closed, so you won't get public transport to take you right up to the site.
+Be prepared to walk a bit.

 Is this for you?
 If you're young and have lots of energy - definitely.
 If you're not, but want to experience the exuberance of an Italian crowd - absolutely.